shekharshank/indices/src/services/collector/README.md

 ```

-Configure collectd:
+###Configure collectd:

 ```
 sudo nano /etc/collectd/collectd.conf
 ```

-configure the AMQP plugin
+###Configure the AMQP plugin
-Make sure to match the *Host* to the *indices-manager* as specified in the /etc/hosts
+Make sure to match the *Host* to the *indices-manager* as specified in the /etc/hosts and the AMQP username, password and queue match
+the ones on the server.

 ```